 Questions for Your Health Care Provider

-When you visit your child’s doctor or nurse, you could ask these questions to get the conversation started:
+When you visit your teen’s doctor or nurse, you could ask these questions to get the conversation started:

 "Has my child been vaccinated against meningococcal disease?
-When will they need a booster shot?"
+When will he or she need a booster shot?"

 If YES, then ask:

 - "When was my child vaccinated for meningococcal disease?
 Is that vaccination still effective?"

 - "What else can I do to help protect my child from meningococcal disease?"

 - "Why wasn’t my child vaccinated?"

 - "Doesn’t the Centers for Disease Control and Prevention (CDC) recommend vaccination?"